neevmanvar/AttnFnet/README.md

-# AttnFnet
-Attention Feature Network, feature aware depth to pressure translation using cGAN training with mixed loss.
-# BodyPressure Repository
+# Depth to Pressure Translation Repository

-This repository contains code, data, and models for research on body pressure estimation using deep learning and SMPL-based body modeling.
-The repository is organized into several directories that hold data sets, trained convolutional network models, SMPL models, and supporting documentation.
+This repository contains code, data, and models for research on body pressure estimation using deep learning.
+The repository is organized into several directories containing data sets, trained models, and supporting documentation.

 ```bash